iprathammishra/leetcode/concepts/linkedlist/info.md

 ## Some Interview Questions to Practice.

-1. **Remove Dups:** Write code to removve duplicates from an unsorted linked list.
+1. **Remove Dups:** Write code to remove duplicates from an unsorted linked list.

 2. **Return Kth to Last:** Implement an algorithm to find the kth to last element of a singly linked list.